Skincare

 How to Exfoliate Legs Before Shaving

 Dead skin buildup can cause friction and clog up your razor blade when you shave.
-Exfoliating beforehand helps to buff and prepare the skin for hair removal and can help prevent razor bumps and ingrown hairs.
+Exfoliating beforehand helps to buff and prepare the skin for hair removal and can help prevent strawberry legs, razor bumps, and ingrown hairs.

 In the shower, using warm water, use a chemical or physical exfoliant to lift hairs and remove dead skin cells, preparing the skin for a closer shave without causing irritation.
 Rinse the skin thoroughly before shaving as usual.
 We love using the Glow Glove for an effective and gentle pre-shave exfoliation experience.